Here’s the major attractions.

 Also located behind the Main Stage bleachers, the Children’s Area offers games, puzzles and projects for the kids to work on.
 Children’s Area.

 On Saturday at roughly noon, in room 106 off of the lobby, there will be a Naturalization Ceremony.
 Come meet our newest Americans.

-They sing a variety of songs from around the world and will be performing at different times in the lobby.
+They sing a variety of songs from around the world and will be performing at different times.
 DIFI Singers.